TheKrakenIO/QRV-cards/README.md

 ## Introduction

-The `rqr1.py` script is a Python tool that generates a customizable QR code encoding a vCard (version 3.0) with user-provided contact information.
+The `rqr.py` script is a Python tool that generates a customizable QR code encoding a vCard (version 3.0) with user-provided contact information.
 It allows users to create professional QR codes with styled dot patterns (rounded, circular, or square gradient) and output options (image, ASCII art, or both).
 The script is interactive, prompting users for contact details and QR code preferences, and includes robust error handling and input validation.

 ### Features

 - **Customizable vCard**: Include contact details such as full name (required), last name, first name, organization, job title, phone number, email, and a note.
 Optional fields are excluded if left blank.
 - **Required Field**: Full name is mandatory to ensure a valid vCard.
-- **Optional Fields**: The following fields are included only if provided: last name, first name, organization, title, phone, email, and note.
+- **Optional Fields**: The following fields are included only if provided: last name, first name, organization, title, phone number, email address, and note.
 Invalid phone or email inputs are excluded.
 - **Styled QR Codes**: Choose from three dot styles: `rounded`, `circle`, or `square_gradient`, with ASCII previews.
 - **Output Options**: Save as a PNG image (`artistic_qr_code.png`), ASCII art (`artistic_qr_code.txt`), or both.
 - **Image Enhancements**: QR code images have rounded corners and are resized to the user-specified size.